AI Workshop: learn to build apps with AI →

 npm: How to test an npm package locally

-Inside the package I added a package.json file with the module name in the name property and a few dependencies:
+Example: a package named flaviocopes-common-database.
+Create a package.json with the module name and its dependencies:

 {